 Provided One on One Consultation to Grantees: HOW and Freshwater Future staff are made available to HOW grantees on a regular basis to help them as they pursue their restoration project and execute their grant.
+This work is ongoing and is on an as needed basis.

-Produced Restoration Success Stories: HOW has produced a steady drumbeat of success stories throughout the grant period.
-This included producing new success stories every month which have been published on HOW's website.
-In addition to our online work, HOW has produced two online packaged success stories reports: one featuring success stories in and around the Chicago area which was done in conjunction with our 11th Annual Great Lakes Restoration Conference and one published in February 2015.
-HOW continues to produce reports that provide educational materials regarding projects successes across the basin.
-All success stories produced by the Coalition are disseminated to our networks through our listsery, the Coalition's state leaders, Twitter, and Facebook.
+Produced Restoration Success Stories: HOW produced a steady drumbeat of success stories throughout the grant period.
+This includes producing new success stories every month which have been published on HOW's website.
+In addition to our online work, HOW has produced an online packaged success stories report which featured success stories in and around the Sandusky area.
+This work was done in conjunction with our 12th Anniversary Great Lakes Restoration Conference.
+HOW continues to produce reports that provide educational materials regarding project successes across the basin.
+All success stories produced by the Coalition are disseminated to our networks through our listsery, the Coalition's state leaders, GLIN, Twitter, and Facebook.
 Each success story is also added to our interactive map and to our state-specific slideshows as a way to further increase the visibility of this work (see more at www.healthylakes.org).

-Communicated Progress on HOW Benchmarks: HOW staff were able to compile successes from the Implementation Grant Program through 2013; a detailed account of these grant outcomes are included in Question 6.
-As the Implementation Grant Program continues, HOW staff are working to tabulate the program's longer-term benchmarks and will communicate successes as they are completed.
+Communicated Progress on HOW Benchmarks: HOW staff were able to compile successes from the Implementation Grant Program through 2013; a detailed account of these grant outcomes are included in Question 5.
+Now that the Grant program has passed its sixth year, HOW staff have compiled a report on the program's longer-term benchmarks, entitled Implementation Grant Program Outcomes and Successes.
+This report includes information on qualitative and quantitative outcomes based on the benchmarks of success model established at the beginning of the program, and will be used to communicate the successes of the grant program to Coalition members, partners, and funders.
 HOW continues to communicate about the program's successes to target audiences at strategic times through multiple platforms.